 In addition to his accomplishments, François Caspar served in 2019 as the General Delegate and event organizer of the international film festival Cannes 1939 in Orléans, France, which re-enacted the inaugural edition of the Cannes International Film Festival that was disrupted by the Second World War.
 This event, held 80 years later, paid tribute to Jean Zay, a native of Orléans and the French Minister of Education and Fine Arts, who established the Cannes Festival in 1939 as an international film festival for the “free nations.”
 This venture into the film industry provided him with the opportunity to honor the legacy of the father of modern “Author’s right”—promulgated by the Minister André Malraux in the Intellectual Property Act of 11 March 1957—whose profound influence continues to resonate across Europe to this day.

-* Algeria, Austria, Belgium, Bosnia & Herzegovina, Bulgaria, Canada, China, Croatia, Czechia, Egypt, Estonia, Finland, France, Germany, Greece, Hungary, Iran, Italy, Jordan, Lithuania, Luxembourg, Mexico, Morocco, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Swiss, Tunisia, United Kingdom, United States of America.
+* Algeria, Austria, Belgium, Bosnia & Herzegovina, Bulgaria, Canada, China, Croatia, Czechia, Egypt, Estonia, Finland, France, Germany, Greece, Hungary, Iran, Italy, Jordan, Latvia, Lithuania, Luxembourg, Mexico, Morocco, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Swiss, Tunisia, United Kingdom, United States of America.